nishcheyk/wiz-hiring-fullstack-2025/README.md

 # BookWIZ – Event Booking App

 ## Overview
 BookWIZ is a fullstack event booking platform built with React (frontend), Express (backend), and PostgreSQL.
-It supports event creation, slot booking, admin event management, email confirmations, and Google Calendar sync (mocked).
+It supports event creation, slot booking, admin event management, event branding with image URL, and Google Calendar sync (mocked).
+No email confirmation is required or implemented.

 ---